AdobeDocs/mix-modeler.en/help/models/scoring-data.md

 ---
 # Scoring data

 As part of scoring a model, scoring data is persisted within a dataset in Experience Platform.
-When you have enabled muti-touch attribution during model creation, additional event score data is persisted within a dataset in Experience Platform.
+When you have enabled muti-touch attribution during model creation, additional event score data are persisted within a dataset in Experience Platform.

-Each of these datasets conform to a schema.
+Each of these datasets conforms to a schema.
 This article documents these schemas.

 ## Aggregate scoring data schema